Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory inputs

 \section{Theory inputs}

 In this section, we go through all the theoretical inputs needed for the calculation of the event rate.
-In \cref{sec:EarthDensity} we specify our modelling of the nucleon number density $n_N(\vec{x})$ which controls the charged lepton production rates, as well as their energy losses and the neutrino transparency.
-In \cref{neutrinoxsec} we define the different quantities controlling the neutrino physics: i) our parametrization of the neutrino flux at the Earth's surface, ii) the neutrino cross section with the nucleons, iii) the neutrino transparency.
+In \cref{sec:EarthDensity}, we specify the modelling of the nucleon number density $n_N(\vec{x})$, which controls the charged lepton production rates, as well as their energy losses and the neutrino transparency.
+In \cref{neutrinoxsec} we define the different quantities controlling the neutrino physics: i) our parametrization of the neutrino flux at the Earth's surface, ii) the cross section of interactions of neutrinos with nucleons, iii) the neutrino transparency.
 In \cref{sec:EnergyLoss} we will elaborate on \cref{eq:energylossgeneral} giving further details on the energy loss of UHE charged particles.